 Step 4: Pull the Colors Together

-Use the clean, damp brush to gently pull the lighter color into the darker color with short, soft strokes right along the line where they meet.
-The colors will naturally mix on the canvas, creating a smooth gradient.
+Use the clean, damp brush to gently pull the lighter color into the darker color with short, soft strokes right along the boundary line.
+Always pull lighter paint into darker paint rather than the reverse.
+The colors will mix on the canvas and produce a smooth gradient.
+One or two careful strokes is usually enough.
+Overworking the blend lifts paint and creates streaks rather than a smooth transition.

 About the Author

-This guide was written by William Murdock.
-As a designer, William believes that learning advanced techniques is the key to unlocking a deeper level of creative satisfaction.
+This guide was written by William Murdock, Founder of Paint On Numbers.
+As a designer, William believes that learning advanced techniques is the key to unlocking a deeper level of creative satisfaction from every canvas.